Seattle Bucket List: 75 Things to Do in the Emerald City

 3. First Starbucks

 I understand that the original Starbucks store was not situated at 1912 Pike Place.
-However, it was the site where the first store relocated in the mid-1970s and has been operating from that location ever since.
+However, it was the site where the first store relocated in the mid-1970s, and has been operating from that location ever since.

-If you’re a Starbucks enthusiast (like myself), you don’t mind waiting in the long line of tourists to explore the interior of the store and purchase exclusive souvenirs only available at that particular location.
+If you’re a Starbucks enthusiast (like myself), you won’t mind waiting in the long line of tourists to explore the interior of the store and purchase exclusive souvenirs only available at that particular location.

 4. Gum Wall